hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 However, Bonsai becomes increasingly more resource-intensive the further in history you try to read data.
 To prevent this, you can limit how far Bonsai looks back while reconstructing data.
-To improve performance, limit the number of layers back to load to 500 layers using the [`--Xbonsai-maximum-back-layers-to-load`](../HowTo/Configure/Configure-Data-Storage.md#configuring-the-number-of-layers-loaded-with-bonsai) option.
+The default limit Bonsai looks back is 512.
+To change the parameter, use the [`--Xbonsai-maximum-back-layers-to-load`](../HowTo/Configure/Configure-Data-Storage.md#configuring-the-number-of-layers-loaded-with-bonsai) option.

 ### Fast syncing nodes